 The IPEC has a multi-track and a small claims track.
 This means that there are two alternative procedures for making a claim in the IPEC.
 The IPEC multi-track has a limit on damages of up to £500,000.
 Costs orders will be made which are proportionate to the nature of the dispute and subject to a cap of no more than £50,000.
 The small claims track is for suitable claims in the IPEC with a value of up to £10,000.
 Costs orders on the small claims track are highly restricted.

-Procedure in the IPEC is governed by CPR Part 63 and Practice Direction 63.
-The multi-track procedure is described in the IPEC Guide.
+Procedure in the IPEC is governed by CPR Part 63 (external link, opens in a new tab) and Practice Direction 63 (external link, opens in a new tab).
+The multi-track procedure is described in the IPEC Guide (opens in a new tab).
 The small claims track is described in the IPEC Small Claims Track Guide.